Data Analysis 11 min read

 The conversation around OnlyFans agencies has shifted dramatically over the past two years.
 When we started, most agency operators talked in vague terms — “we manage a few creators,” “we help with content strategy,” “we handle the DMs.”
 The business was opaque by design, and most operators liked it that way.

-That era is ending.
 The market is large enough, and professional enough, that serious operators are starting to run agencies like actual businesses — with P&Ls, KPIs, data infrastructure, and scalable operations.
-The ones who don’t are getting outcompeted by the ones who do.
+The operators running on spreadsheets and gut feel are getting outcompeted by the ones who built real systems.
+Not in theory.
+Right now.

 The Numbers Behind the Market